Handling Radioactive Materials Safely

 A Major Spill is any incident that is not a Minor Spill and includes the discovery of contamination in unexpected places or in many places.

 Notification: Notify everyone in the lab or possibly in the vicinity of the lab, if it seems warranted.
-Please call Radiation Safety or Public Safety.
+Please call Radiation Safety or Campus Safety and Security.

 Personnel Protection: Assess your own condition and determine whether you need to decontaminate yourself or to remove contaminated clothing.